-Know other Basecamp 3 time tracking solutions?
+Know other solutions for Basecamp 3 time tracking?

 We did our best to compile a list of all ways to track time for your Basecamp projects, but we want to know if we missed any!
 If you know of other time tracking alternatives for Basecamp please let us know in the comments below.